Betting Guide

 CourseDistanceBiasKey Condition

-ChesterAll distancesStrong low drawTight left-hand bends — low draws save multiple lengths on every turn
+ChesterAll distancesStrong low drawTight left-hand bends on a track barely a mile round — low draws save lengths on every turn

-WolverhamptonAll distances (AW)Low draw favouredTight turns on Tapeta; wide draws lose ground on every bend
+WolverhamptonAll distances (AW)Low draw favouredTightest turns in Britain on Tapeta; wide draws lose ground on every bend

 All-Weather Draw Bias